 The GE9X is the biggest jet engine produced to date, with composite fans that are more than 11 ft. in diameter.
 The GE9X jet engine has been undergoing round-the-clock testing and is now entering the final phases of FAA certification, with actual test flight being the next step in the process.

-Currently, the GE9X is being tested on Boeing’s 747-400 to allow GE to evaluate the engines performance compared to established engines.
+Currently, the GE9X is being tested on Boeing’s 747-400 to allow General Electric Co to evaluate the engines performance compared to established engines.
 The massive GE9X aircraft engine will be supported by custom made 19- foot strut adaptors to angle the engine 5 degrees higher to make ground clearance.
 The biggest concern currently is for ground operations regarding clearance.